Which cot mattress should you buy?

 Manufacturers claim to use all natural materials with no chemicals or synthetic materials.

 Organic is commonly understood to mean that the materials haven't been subjected to chemicals or pesticides in any stage of production.

 But manufacturers can use the terms ‘natural’ and ‘organic’ on products without needing any sort of certification.
 There are legal requirements for the labelling of organic foods, but not these types of products.

 That said, there are many organisations that offer certification for natural and organic claims.
 The Little Green Sheep, for example, certifies some of its materials through the Global Organic Textile Standard (GOTS).
 It's down to the certification body, such as GOTS, to make sure the suppliers of materials comply with its guidelines for organic.

 Our advice is to make sure you read the fine print carefully, as the term organic or natural can be used to market a whole product when, in fact, only some of the ingredients or materials have been certified as organic.
 Or, in many cases, the terms are used without the added security of a certification.
-In this case you have to trust that the manufacturer is honest about its claims.
+In this case, you have to trust that the manufacturer is being honest about its claims.

 What about a travel cot mattress?